byvlstr/bcm-backend-interview/README.md

  * Imagine we now have a lot of incoming traffic on our API, and there is some overlap on the search requests.
 How could we improve the program ?
  **If I understand the question ("overlap") correctly, I would add two things: first, a cache which gets invalidated after few minutes (depending on how much prices change) for each search (airports and day); second, some load balancing and a duplication of our back-end to handle the inflow.**
  * Anything that you think could be relevant....
+  **There are of course few things missing.
+I didn't implement the CSV mapping but the request and provider will be similar to the other ones.
+Also, some unit tests are missing, especially on the providers to check API correctness and data providing.
+Among other things, I can also think of currently unhandled HTTP request errors that would need to be handled in order to report failures correctly in a logging system.**